PolyglotSymposium/void/README.md

 ### What?
-A text editor that is not afraid to break compatibility with Vim, but is fundamentally inspired to it and dedicated to the spirit of Vim.
+A text editor that is not afraid to break compatibility with Vim, but is fundamentally inspired by it and dedicated to the spirit of Vim.

 ### Why?
 Vim is a great text editor.
 To my mind, it is _the_ great text editor.
 Even if